 Hardcash make documentaries and investigative films for all major UK and international broadcasters.
 Since the company was established by David Henshaw in 1992, we have made more than a hundred films and won a range of awards – including seven Emmys, three Baftas, the Prix Italia, five RTS awards, three Peabodys and two Griersons.
 In 2009 David was awarded a Fellowship by the Royal Television Society.
 The company was named after an exposé of tight fisted employers made by David for the BBC, but – for legal reasons – never transmitted.
 Hardcash Productions was set up to remake the programme for Channel 4, which led to the Undercover Britain and Countryside Undercover strands commissioned by the Channel over the next few years.
-In the thirty years since it began, Hardcash has filmed openly and undercover in some of the most dangerous places abroad – including North Korea, Iran, and Saudi Arabia.
+In the thirty years since it began, Hardcash has filmed openly and undercover in some of the most dangerous places abroad – including North Korea, Iran, China, and Saudi Arabia.
 We have exposed both Islamic and far right extremism here in Britain, and have used covert filming to reveal the inhumane and often unfair examination procedures for disability benefits.
-Our investigations have often returned to the same issues – privately run children’s homes and domestic slavery in the UK, for example – because these are stories that still need to be told.
+Our investigations have often returned to the same burning issues – privately run children’s homes and domestic slavery in the UK, for example – because these are stories that still need to be told.
 Often challenged in the courts, we have never lost a case.